PurushottamHari/CoinsCheckingApp/Readme.md

+Backend:
-Run mysql db using docker
-docker run -p 6603:3306 --name=docker-mysql --env="MYSQL_ROOT_PASSWORD=root" --env="MYSQL_PASSWORD=root" --env="MYSQL_DATABASE=test" mysql
+1) Run the sql docker command on the same instance as the backend Run mysql db using docker docker run -p 6603:3306 --name=docker-mysql --env="MYSQL_ROOT_PASSWORD=root" --env="MYSQL_PASSWORD=root" --env="MYSQL_DATABASE=test" mysql

+Frontend:
    For now since I could not deploy the backend, I kept the flutter app and server on the same network and used the common ip Configure the IP in this file: /frontend/lib/utils/rest_api/endpoints.dart (RestUrl variable)

 Screenshots of the app are in screenshots folder.